-2 RELATED WORK
+II.
+RELATED WORK

-We are are not aware of similar previous work on characteristics of IP address structure.
-More broadly, much effort has gone into modeling the structures of traffic bursts in the Internet; measured traffic appears to be self similiar [11, 21] and exhibit multifractal characteristics [6].
-Attempts have also been made to model other aspects of the Internet, such as the the power law relationship of the Internet topology [5].
-Krishnamurthy and Wang [10] have previously investigated the properties of client addresses aggregated according to BGP routing prefixes.
-Their results indicate that client cluster size has a heavy-tailed distribution.
-Recently, researchers have started to investigate IP address prefix based aggregate properties for aggregate congestion control [12].
+We are not aware of similar previous work on characteristics of IP address structure.
+More broadly, much effort has gone into modeling the structures of traffic bursts in the Internet; like address structure, measured traffic appears to be self-similar [1], [7] and exhibit multifractal characteristics [8].
+Krishnamurthy and Wang [9] have previously investigated the properties of client addresses aggregated according to BGP routing prefixes.
+Their results indicate that these aggregates have a heavy-tailed distribution, like our destination-prefix aggregates.
+Researchers have begun investigating destination-prefix aggregate properties for aggregate congestion control [10].

-3 DESTINATION PREFIX AGGREGATION
+III.
+DESTINATION-PREFIX AGGREGATION

 We begin with the fundamental definition of what makes up a traffic aggregate.
 In this paper, two packets are in the same aggregate iff the first p bits of their destination addresses are equal.
-(Different aggregate sizes use different p.)
-Destination address prefix makes a good aggregate definition for several reasons:
+Different aggregate sizes use different p.
+Destination address prefix makes a good aggregate definition for several reasons.

-- IP addresses were built for prefix aggregation.
-The initial IP specification divided addresses into classes based on 1- to 4-bit address prefixes.
-Depending on class, an 8-, 16-, or 24-bit network prefix determined where a packet should be routed [18].
-Classless inter-domain routing [7], which replaced this system as address blocks became scarce, kept the notion of identifying networks by address prefixes, but allowed those prefixes to have any length. - IP routers make their routing decisions based on destination address prefix-a longest-prefix-match lookup on all routes keyed by the packet's destination address.
-Therefore, the characteristics of observed destination-prefixbased aggregates intimately affect route cache strategies. - Other router algorithms that work on aggregates, such as aggregate-based congestion control [12], often define aggregates by destination prefix, since routers already use them for route lookup.
+• IP addresses were built for prefix aggregation.
+The initial IP specification divided addresses into classes based on 1to 4-bit address prefixes.
+Depending on class, an 8-, 16-, or 24-bit network prefix determined where a packet should be routed [11].
+Classless inter-domain routing (CIDR) [12], which replaced this system as address blocks became scarce, kept the notion of identifying networks by address prefixes, but allowed those prefixes to have any length.

-Address allocation proceeds in prefix-based blocks.
+- Likewise, allocation proceeds in prefix-based blocks.
 IANA delegates short prefixes (which contain many addresses) to other organizations, which then delegate sub-prefixes to their customers, and so forth.
-This property can relate other aggregate definitions-geographic location or round-trip time, for instance-back to address prefixes.
+This property can relate other aggregate definitions-geographic location or round-trip time, for instance-back to address prefixes. - IP routers make their routing decisions based on destination address prefix-a longest-prefix-match lookup on all routes keyed by the packet's destination address.
+Therefore, the characteristics of observed destination-prefix-based aggregates intimately affect the performance of route cache strategies.
+Other router algorithms that work on aggregates, such as aggregate-based congestion control [10], often define aggregates by destination prefix, since routers already use them for route lookup.

-Nevertheless, one could usefully define aggregates in many other ways, such as by destination geographic area or application protocol.
+One could usefully define aggregates in many other ways, such as by destination geographic area or application protocol, but we only consider aggregates defined by destination address prefixes.

-We use CIDR notation for prefixes and aggregates.
-Given an IP address a and prefix length p, with $0 \le p \le 32$ , "a/p" refers to the p-bit prefix of a or, equivalently, the aggregate containing all addresses sharing that prefix.
+CIDR notation is used for prefixes and aggregates.
+Given an IP address a and prefix length p, with $0 \le p \le 32$, "a/p" refers to the p-bit prefix of a or, equivalently, the aggregate consisting of all addresses sharing that prefix.
 An aggregate with prefix length p is called a p-aggregate, or, sometimes, a "/p".
-A p-aggregate contains $2^{32-p}$ addresses, so aggregates with short prefix lengths contain more addresses; the single 0-aggregate contains all addresses and a 32-aggregate is equivalent to a single address.
+A p-aggregate contains 2^{32-p} addresses, so aggregates with short prefix lengths contain more addresses; the single 0-aggregate contains all addresses and a 32-aggregate is equivalent to a single address.
 We use the terms "short" and "long" when referring to prefixes, and "small" and "large" when referring to aggregates; short prefixes correspond to large aggregates, and long prefixes to small aggregates.

-4 DATA SETS
+IV.
+DATA SETS